go-rel/rel/docs/crud.md

 <!-- tabs:end -->

-### Read
+## Read

-rel provides a powerful API for querying data from database.
+rel provides a powerful API for querying record from database.
 To query a single record, simply use the Find method, it's accept the returned result as the first argument, and the conditions for the rest arguments.

 <!-- tabs:start -->

-#### **main.go**
+### **main.go**

 ```go
 repo.Find(&book, rel.Eq("id", 1))